Rudolf Martin: Career

 He has also guest starred in other television dramas, notably Judging Amy, Crossing Jordan and in CSI: Crime Scene Investigation as a serial killer motivated by Shakespearean sonnets, as well as Mossad agent Ari Haswari, the antagonist to Mark Harmon on the hit show NCIS for seasons 1–2 until that character's violent death.
 Also released is the independent feature film River's End, shot on location in Texas.

-Martin's main focus remains on working in film; as a European actor he continues to appear in European productions as well.
+Martin's main focus remains on working in film; as a European actor, he continues to appear in European productions as well.
 He had his second lead performance in the film: Bloodlines, the story of a young man coming to terms with his newly discovered family in Slovakia.
 Bloodlines was shot in San Francisco and Slovakia in 2003.

-He is cast member in Hoboken Hollow, an independent feature with C. Thomas Howell, Dennis Hopper and Michael Madsen and in another German feature, Paparazzo shooting in France and Spain.
+He is a cast member in Hoboken Hollow, an independent feature with C. Thomas Howell, Dennis Hopper and Michael Madsen and in another German feature, Paparazzo shooting in France and Spain.
 In Stargate SG-1 he had a guest appearance in the episode "Company of Thieves" in Season 10 as Anateo of the Lucian Alliance.
 He also has a guest appearance in three episodes of Dexter as drug lord Carlos Guerrero.
 Currently (as of 2006) completed is Last Exit and Hyenas and the short movie Sunrise.

-In 2011 he played the character of Tormento Lancie in the video interludes for Britney Spears' Femme Fatale Tour.
+In 2011, he played the character of Tormento Lancie in the video interludes for Britney Spears' Femme Fatale Tour.
 Martin's character is a stalker set out to eliminate Spears as the Femme Fatale.